Skip to Content

 • Spices: A lot of this is up to your own preferences, but you’ll find my favorite combination in the recipe below.
 A good pickle definitely needs a variety of spices, preferably whole.
 There’s classic dill, obviously, but don’t be afraid to get creative!
 Garlic is great to include for extra flavor.
 The same goes for whole peppercorns, mustard, coriander or celery seeds or even sliced ginger.
 I’ve even seen whole fennel flowers and fronds in jars of Eastern European pickles.

 Aside from eating them straight out of the jar (guilty!), what can you do with green tomato pickles?
-As you can imagine, pickled green tomato has loads of different uses.
+Pickled green tomatoes have a ton of different uses.
 They taste fantastic in almost any recipe that calls for pickles.

 Why not consider using green pickled tomatoes for: